Giuseppe7887/Giuseppe7887/README.md

 <!-- <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a> -->

 Some things about me :<br/>
-:one: Javascript Lover<br/>
+:one: Javascript lover<br/>
 :two: Developer since 3 Years<br/>
 :three: Self host lover<br/>
 :four: I like Linux environment including servers and android<br/>
-:five: My favorite programming languages are: javascript, python and dart<br/>
+:five: My favorite programming languages are javascript, python and dart<br/>
 :six: About to study rust<br/>
 :seven: I like to learn new skills